 Botox is a clostridium toxin causing controlled muscle paralysis and now increasingly used in many other areas of clinical medicine, including cosmetic treatment of headaches and muscle spasm therapy.

 Cough is a symptom, not the cause

 It’s important to understand that a cough is usually a symptom of an underlying problem.
 You won’t be able to eliminate the cough, without treating its main cause.
 The causes of cough are multifactorial.

 I’ve discussed several causes of cough in my previous articles.
-For instance, one of the frequently overlooked reasons for coughs are medications.
+For instance, one of the frequently overlooked reasons for coughs is medications.
 You should read this article and review the list of the drugs shown to cause cough.